Sidney Cooke: 1970s offences, re-arrest

 Following an investigation by the Channel 4 documentary programme Dispatches on 29 October 1998, Thames Valley Police reopened investigations concerning alleged sex offences by Cooke.
 He was arrested on 26 January 1999.
 Three days later, Cooke was charged at Reading police station with committing eighteen sex offences which occurred between 1972 and 1981 in south London, Berkshire, Kent, Tyne and Wear and Hertfordshire; he was moved back to prison on remand.
 Many of the offences had come to public attention after they were disclosed in the Channel 4 documentary.

 At his trial at Manchester Crown Court on 5 October 1999, Cooke pleaded guilty to all but eight of the charges, which were four counts of rape, three counts of indecent assault, and one of buggery that occurred in 1981.
 These were abandoned by the judge, who ordered them to lie on file.
 Following Cooke's sentencing, NSPCC director Jim Harding said:

 The children who were abused by Sidney Cooke suffered some of the vilest and cruelest sex offences imaginable.
 He should never have been freed after serving his last sentence.
 We sincerely hope he will never be given the opportunity to hurt another child again.

 On 17 December 1999, at Wolverhampton Crown Court, Cooke received two life sentences, and Judge David Poole told Cooke that he would only be considered for release after he had served a minimum of five years in prison and if the parole board was satisfied he was not a danger to the public.

 Aftermath

 Since his five-year minimum term expired in January 2004, he has been refused parole 12 times due to being of very high risk.
-Cooke was denied parole in June 2025, aged 98.
-On 7 March 2025, Cooke was bashed with a metal flask by a fellow inmate.